About Project 67

 Project 67: Strengthening CBRN Waste Management Capabilities in South-East and Eastern European Countries

 Commencing in July 2018, Project 67 is an exciting three-year project funded by the European Union and delivered on behalf of the CBRN Centres of Excellence.
-Sustainable Criminal Justice Solutions (SCJS, UK) will be leading the project implementation consortium, consisting of highly experienced partners from Poland, Slovakia and the UK.
+Sustainable Criminal Justice Solutions Europe (SCJS Europe, Belgium) will be leading the project implementation consortium, consisting of highly experienced partners from Slovakia and the UK.
 Project partner countries in the region are:

 Bosnia and Herzegovina